-My little soapbox bit for today: We asked our daughter to keep in mind that the ship's staff and crew work long hours and spend months away from their families and that while, yes, they are there to meet our needs, we expected her to treat everyone politely and with lots of smiles and "thank yous."
+My little soapbox bit: We asked our daughter to keep in mind that the ship’s staff and crew work long hours and spend months away from their families and that while, yes, they are there to meet our needs, we expected her to treat everyone politely and with lots of smiles and “thank yous.”
 Mission accomplished.
 (We also made a point to tidy up the room a bit before leaving.
-I realize it's the room steward's job to clean our sink and change the towels; I was not going to leave our dirty laundry for her to pick up, too!)
+I realize it’s the room steward’s job to clean our sink and change the towels; I was not going to leave our dirty laundry for them to pick up, too!)

 More Seattle’s Child travel:

 Volcano!
 Plan a trip to explore around Mount St. Helens

 Everett’s lovely Jetty Island is just a ferry ride away